vanderbilt-redcap/port_project_to_remote_redcap/README.md

 # Port Project to Remote REDCap

 Port Project to Remote REDCap is an external module to enable researchers to move their projects from their REDCap instance to a separate REDCap instance while retaining an audit trail.
-This module ports the project metadata and records to the remote instance, as well as project and external module logs; logs are stored as individual CSV files for each table in a zip file.
+This module ports the project metadata and records to the remote instance, as well as project and external module logs[^em_module_logs_table_as_db]; logs are stored as individual CSV files for each table in a zip file.
 This zip file is stored in the file repository of the corresponding project on the remote instance.

 This module is intended to facilitate one-time migration of a project to a different REDCap instances.
 If your goal is to regularly sync data between REDCap projects, the [API Sync Module](https://github.com/vanderbilt-redcap/api-sync-module) may be more appropriate for your needs.